oscarotero/simple-crud/README.md

 }
 ```

-Now, you can use this functions in the rows and collections:
+Now, you can use this functions in the rows and rowcollections:

 ```php
 $posts = $db->posts->selectBy([1, 2, 3]);